How to spot the leaks in your budget and clear them

 For some ideas to make extra money you might want to check out these 43 ideas.
 Look at reselling things, freelance writing, blogging, becoming a virtual assistant or try any of these 51 ways to make money from home.

 To achieve something I never thought I’d have I could give up takeaway and alcohol.
 Not easily, but I could do it.
 Not so sure my husband can!
 I’m very addicted to my weekly treats, but I could certainly be persuaded to give them up for a one-off luxury that I wouldn’t even dream of getting normally.
 Particularly when I do a chart (like the one below) and work out how much money I could have after just one year.

 How much do you spend on your treats?

 Let’s see how much money you could potentially save, here are some examples.
 Maybe you could save even more!

 ** when doing your calculation – remember to calculate how much you spend per couple, or per family

-Now $1000 may not seem a lot of money to put aside to give up your favourite treat.
-But just think how proud you’ll feel when you can buy that one luxury item that you never thought you’d own.
-After just one year!
-I’m thinking “this time next year, I could have a Hot Red KitchenAid”.
-Yeh, big thrills you say … but at the moment, there is no way I could afford one.
-So what have I really got to lose?
+$1000 may not seem a lot of money to put aside to give up your favourite treat.
+(Check out 10 ways to make $1,000 this month!)
+But just think how proud you’ll feel when you can buy that one luxury item you never thought you’d own after just one year!

-Tell me … what is your weakness … and what is it worth to you?
+What is your weakness and what is it worth to you?